How to Find a Word in a Document The Definitive Guide

 For the ultimate control over your search, nothing beats regular expressions (RegEx).
 It might sound technical, but a RegEx is just a sequence of characters that defines a specific search pattern.
 This allows you to find complex strings of text, like every phone number or email address scattered throughout a document, with a single command.

-They can look a bit intimidating at first, but learning just a few simple patterns can solve incredibly common problems.
+They can look a bit intimidating at first, but learning just a few simple patterns can solve common problems.
 For instance, a simple RegEx pattern can instantly find anything that matches the name@domain.com format.
 Many advanced text editors and even Google Docs support this functionality.
-You can dive deeper into these information retrieval methods in our detailed guide.
+See information retrieval methods for more on these techniques.

 Let's break down how these advanced techniques stack up against the basics.